 Cool Old Lady: Karluk's grandmother, Balkirsh, who drives off hostile visitors with a bow and rides a goat up a cliff to rescue a child.
 After the latter side-story, she's explicitly dubbed the coolest and strongest woman in the manga!note Unfortunately this line isn't included in the volume release and thus is also not in Yen Press release.

-Courtly Love: Amir and Karluk out of the very simple necessity of Karluk only being twelve.
+Courtly Love: Amir and Karluk, out of the very simple necessity of Karluk being twelve.
 Also Smith and Talas, since he is a gentleman and she a widow from a completely different culture.

 End of an Age: It's not very obvious, but there are hints here and there of the modern world – represented by the Russians and even Mr. Smith – encroaching ever more into the local way of life.
 Other examples include the growing presence of bolt-action rifles, settlers and Russian-influenced fashions.
 Justified, due to the story taking place in the mid-19th century, not too long before the Russians conquer the area.

 Food Porn: In Chapter 16, Mori applies her prodigious talents to all manner of food in the market, and the characters literally spend the entire chapter looking for the best food and then finally eating it in an impromptu feast.
 You probably should not read it while hungry.

 Chapter 4 gives us verbalFood Porn, when Joruk gets carried away, describing what kind of meal he wants to be greeted with: